Together We are Wiser

 Projects & Initiatives

-Mandatory Charging Project (going forward 2016) was proposed by the Ottawa Coalition to End Violence Against Women (OCTEVAW).
-The project is designed to engage Building a Bigger Wave member VAWCCs and allies, to look at the impact and effectiveness of mandatory charging.
+1. Mandatory Charging Project (2016-ongoing) was proposed by the Ottawa Coalition to End Violence Against Women (OCTEVAW).
+The project was designed to engage Building a Bigger Wave member VAWCCs and allies, to look at the impact and effectiveness of mandatory charging.
 Resources were pooled by over 40 groups (VAWCCs, provincial groups and individual organizations).
-This will be the first collaborative research project for BBWON.
-Updates will be provided as the project evolves.
-The research will be conducted on multiple levels and with multiple areas of focus, including gathering survivor perspectives, surveying those engaged in the justice process including police services, the Crown, VWAP and others, and a scan of the literature and of other provinces and countries’ approach to intimate partner violence.
+It is the first collaborative research project for BBWON.
+The research was be conducted on multiple levels and with multiple areas of focus, including gathering survivor perspectives, service providers and police services.
+A scan of the literature was conducted of other provinces and countries’ approach to intimate partner violence.
 Reviewing the impact of mandatory charging is one of the recommendations that came out of Transforming our Communities: Report from the Domestic Violence Advisory Council for the Minister Responsible for Women’s Issues (2009).
 The report places particular emphasis on conducting an intersectional analysis to consider the impact on marginalized communities of women.
+The research report is available in English and French.
+See also the report-back that describes the project and summarizes initial discussions of VAWCCs.

-Building a Bigger Wave Forums (2011 and 2015) generated the mandate for BBWON has been shaped at two fall forums.
-The forums brought VAWCC delegates together for the first time to think as a province about the state and strength of coordinating committees.
+2. Building a Bigger Wave Forums (See reports: 2011: EN or FR and 2015: EN or FR) Two provincial forums have generated the mandate for BBWON.
+The forums brought VAWCC delegates together for the first time in 2011 to think as a province about the state and strength of coordinating committees.
 Priorities and actions arise from the discussions and presentations.
 Evaluations clearly show the value of bringing people together as a counter to the isolation that often occurs in VAW work.

 - The meetings provide slow time for thinking and reflection on issues